LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Gijo Matthew’s profile is a good example that takes all the tips provided above into account:

-2. Build up your personal brand
+2. Build your personal brand

-Once you have an optimized LinkedIn profile, it’s time to start getting traffic to your profile and building up your image in the industry.
+Once you have an optimized LinkedIn profile, it’s time to start getting traffic to your profile and building up your professional image in the industry.

-Think about it: you’ll have a much better chance of winning someone’s business if they already know your name from discussions, posts, and LinkedIn groups.
+You’ll have a much better chance of winning someone’s business if they already know your name from discussions, posts, and LinkedIn groups.

 Posting relevant content